StrangerealIntel/CyberThreatIntel/Additional Analysis/Terraloader/02-01-20/Analysis.md

 }
 ```

 <h6>The last block of four functions before seeing the main process of the script.
-The first function is an RC4 decryption for the fisrt decryption process.
+The first function is RC4 decryption for the first decryption process.
 The second function the ability to decode byte by byte for the second decryption time.
-The third function is incremented on each return of main algorithm for get the key for the RC4 description, by this fact, this make a fixed value of the loops needed for the main algorithm.
-The last function launch the process for decrypt all the payloads in the script (exe + doc files).</h6>
+The third function is incremented on each return of the main algorithm for getting the key for the RC4 description, by this fact, this makes a fixed value of the loops needed for the main algorithm.
+The last function launches the process for decrypt all the payloads in the script (exe + doc files).</h6>

 ```javascript